Hunting on Council Owned Land

 Animal Welfare Act 2006 states :

-Unnecessary suffering : A person commits an offence if he
+Unnecessary suffering : A person commits an offence if he causes an animal to suffer unnecessary.

 Link : How Hunts Treat their Horses